PepsiCo is showing signs of recovery. In Q3, the company maintained earnings growth and stable margins despite weak sales in North America.

 In its commentary on the report, PepsiCo’s management highlighted the company’s current challenges and outlined its future plans.
 One of the key factors affecting financial performance was a shift in consumer preferences, particularly in North America.
 Declining demand for salty snacks and beverages impacted revenue in these segments.
 However, management emphasised that the company is actively adapting its products to evolving trends, including the growing interest in healthier food.
 In this context, they underscored PepsiCo’s success in launching products such as Pepsi Zero Sugar and SunChips, which cater to changing consumer preferences.

 Additionally, PepsiCo reaffirmed its commitment to innovation, product diversification, and marketing initiatives aimed at sustaining future growth.
-Management expressed confidence that these measures would support improved performance in North America over the course of the year.
+Management expressed confidence that these measures would support improved performance in North America throughout the year.

 PepsiCo published its Q1 2025 report on 24 April 2025.
 Below are the key figures from the report: